Andrew-S-Rosen/cbe504/main.typ

 $<eq:e_app_tst>

 In both cases, the derivation has implicitly assumed that $Delta H^std^ddagger$ and $Delta S^std^ddagger$ are independent of temperature, which is only true if we are considering relatively small temperature differences.
-Clearly, #ref(<eq:e_app_tst>) indicates there are several possible meanings for a "kinetic barrier."
+Clearly, #ref(<eq:e_app_tst>) indicates there are several possible meanings for a"kinetic barrier."
 Therefore, one should take care in clarifying which property is being reported.
 #footnote[For a discussion on the relationship between the apparent activation energy and enthalpy in multi-step reactions with multiple transition states, refer to Z. Mao, C.T.
-Campbell, "Apparent Activation Energies in Complex Reaction Mechanisms: A Simple Relationship via Degrees of Rate Control", _ACS Catal._, 9, 9465--9473 (2019).]
+Campbell,"Apparent Activation Energies in Complex Reaction Mechanisms: A Simple Relationship via Degrees of Rate Control", _ACS Catal._, 9, 9465--9473 (2019).]

 == de Donder Relations